michaelw/TA-pihole_dns/README.md

 ```

 Push the configuration to the forwarder, if using a deployment server, or restart the UF if configuring on the UF itself.

-## Pihole Logging Requirements
-Set `log-queries=extra` in the pihole dnsmasq.conf file.
-Pi-hole recommends to make any changes to a new configuration file to avoid changes to be overridden during an update.

 ## Bugs
 Please open an issue at [github.com](https://github.com/ZachChristensen28/TA-pihole_dns)